mackerelio/mackerel-crawler/README.md

 ## AWS provider

 - `--aws-key-id` api key for fetching metric from provider
-- `--aws-sec-key` api secret key for fetching metric from provider
+- `--aws-secret-key` api secret key for fetching metric from provider
 - `--region`

 - ELB, RDS are posted as independent hosts